TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 - Gather existing informations and scientific articles on the subject :white_check_mark:
 - Build and labelize a dataset containing french sentences :white_check_mark:
-- Look for complete datasets with labelized french words and define the weight of each word
   - Upload our data on AutoML (Google Cloud)
+  - Train first model (classification model)
+  - Evaluate first model
+  - Test first model
   - Deal with cognates
-- Build a first algorithm
+- Create a web service (with interface) with flask and AppEngine
-- Try the algorithm on our dataset
+- Connect the web service to our API
-- Train the model
+- Improve our model
-- Adapt/ change the model
+- Improve the UI
-- Build a user interface

 The project is iterative, this repository is meant to evolve regulary